mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

     table.header(
     [*Risk*], [*Potential damage*], [*Rating*], [*Mitigation strategy*],
-    [ TaMaRa implementation is not able to be completed in time ], [ Thesis result is worse, unable to verify results ], [ Medium ],
+    [ TaMaRa implementation is not able to be completed in time ], [ Thesis result is much worse.
+Unable to verify results. ], [ Medium ],
     [ Proper project planning including formulation of engineering requirements and research questions.
     Regular meetings with supervisor.
 Contact with YosysHQ dev team. ],

-    [ TaMaRa verification is not able to be completed successfully ], [ Thesis result is worse, not able to prove the TMR algorithm works.
-Unable to differentiate thesis from previous works. ],
-    [ Medium ],
+    [ TaMaRa verification is not able to be completed successfully ], [ Thesis result is worse, not able to prove the TMR algorithm works. ], [ Medium ],
     [ Research into formal verification and basing work on prior papers.
 Contact with YosysHQ dev team. ],